Digitising Recurring Journey in Insurance

 (Manish Kumar Sachdeva)

 The digital payment channel is widely being used by audiences today.
-Majorly being a non-assisted channel, it can also be classified as semi-assisted channel because many companies like policy bazaar have call-centres that solve queries and guide them through the payment process.
+Majorly being a non-assisted channel, it can also be classified as a semi-assisted channel because many companies like Policy Bazaar have call centres that solve queries and guide them through the payment process.
+In semi-assisted, people end up paying premiums & registering for NACH or we the organization nudge them towards a more stable option like CCSI.
+70% - 75% of people who are assisted, go through the process and successfully register through ENACH.

 AGENT CHANNEL